 - The orbiter, which contained the crew cabin, payload bay, and three main engines.

-The Solid Rocket Boosters (SRBs) operated for the first two minutes of flight to provide additional thrust needed to get the shuttle into orbit.
-At about 24 miles (45 kilometers) up, the boosters separated from the External Tank and descended on parachutes into the Atlantic Ocean.
+The solid rocket boosters (SRBs) operated for the first two minutes of flight to provide additional thrust needed to get the shuttle into orbit.
+About 24 miles (45 kilometers) up, the boosters separated from the external tank and descended on parachutes into the Atlantic Ocean.
 Ships recovered them, and they were refurbished for reuse.